josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 - confusing tourism branding with local life;
 - treating the island’s relationship with Britain as passive;
 - using “small island” as code for “politically simple”;
-- assuming that warm weather makes constitutional questions less serious;
+- assuming warm weather makes constitutional questions less serious;
 - forgetting that Anguilla has already objected very firmly to being governed through arrangements it did not want.

-Anguilla has its own local culture, local political memory, local economy, local institutions, and local sense of itself.
+Anguillians are not supporting actors in a British map drama.

-The contestant’s job is not to explain Anguilla to Anguillians.
+The contestant’s job is to learn enough not to be embarrassing.

-The contestant’s job is to notice that Anguilla was already Anguilla before the contestant arrived damp with cake furniture.
+This may take some time.

 ---